yahoojapan/athenz-authorizer/README.md

 To do the authentication and authorization check, the user needs to specify which [domain data](https://github.com/yahoo/athenz/blob/master/docs/data_model.md#data-model) to be cache.
 The authorizer will periodically refresh the policies and Athenz public key data to [verify and decode](https://github.com/yahoo/athenz/blob/master/docs/zpu_policy_file.md#zts-signature-validation) the domain data.
 The verified domain data will cache into the memory, and use for authentication and authorization check.

-The authorizer contains two sub-module, Athenz pubkey daemon (pubkeyd) and Athenz policy daemon (policyd).
+The authorizer contains two sub-module, Athenz public key daemon (pubkeyd) and Athenz policy daemon (policyd).

-### Athenz pubkey daemon
+### Athenz public key daemon

-Athenz pubkey daemon (pubkeyd) is responsible for periodically update the Athenz public key data from Athenz server to verify the policy data received from Athenz policy daemon and verify the role token.
+Athenz public key daemon (pubkeyd) is responsible for periodically update the Athenz public key data from Athenz server to verify the policy data received from Athenz policy daemon and verify the role token.

 ### Athenz policy daemon